HaploidJS/haploidjs.github.io/docs/guide/getting-started.md

 </script>
 ```

-## Usage
+## Creating Main Application

-First, you should create a _Container_, which refers to an instance:
+A big difference between Haploid.js and other schemes is that it supports `multiple instances`, so you should first create an instance before registering a sub-application.
+We use a Container to represent an instance, and an instance also locks a unique DOM mount point:

 ```ts
 import { ManualContainer, RouterContainer } from "haploid";